Abdul-UOiT/4280U-Robotics-Course/README.md

 ## Running the test

-This step should start the simulation and create objects randomly.
+This step should start the simulation.

 1- Open a terminal, navigate to the extracted folder of V-REP and run it: